Please find below the answers to some of our most frequently asked questions.

-We warmly welcome students from throughout the world but use the term 'international student' to refer to students from outside the European Union (EU).
+We warmly welcome students from anywhere in the world.
+We use the term 'international student' to refer to students from anywhere outside of the UK (including students from the EU).

-International students are subject to different tuition fees.
+International students are subject to different tuition fees than those for UK students.
 Please see Tuition Fees & Scholarships for more information.

 Please note that fee status is determined by several factors including nationality and country of residence.
-If you are not sure whether you are an international student or an EU student, please contact us for advice.
+If you are not sure whether you should pay international fees, or UK fees, please contact us for advice.

 Where is Leeds Arts University?